imbaky/Quadcopter/README.md

 3. Switch any two of the wires to reverse the direction of the motors to much the diagram below.

 </br><img src="./images/Motor_Dir.jpg" alt="Motor direction" height="400" width="700">
+N.B The motor numbers correspond to the pin numbers on the APM, Do not use the Motor Test to Identify the motors.

 ###RC Setup
 The remote control and transceiver need to be binded as follows: